darrenldl/blockyarchive/SBX_FORMAT.md

 ## Technical Specification

-The following specification for SBX is copied directly from the official specification
+The following specification for SBX is copied directly from the official specification with minor to no modifications

 ECSBX is the extended version of SBX with error-correcting capability